-This animal-loving couple has divorced, meaning that the fate of the foundation is unclear and grantmaking is quiet.
+The animal-loving founders have divorced, meaning that the fate of the foundation is unclear and grantmaking is quiet.
 Stay tuned for updates on future animal and wildlife funding.

-The Hexberg Family Foundation does not maintain a specific grantmaking program dedicated to supporting nonprofits dedicated to animals and wildlife; however, it supports a fair number of grants towards animals and wildlife.
+The Hexberg Family Foundation does not maintain a specific grantmaking program dedicated to animals and wildlife; however, it offers a fair number of grants toward animals and wildlife.

-The Rex and Nellie Jackson Foundation predominately funds domesticated animal organizations.
+The Rex and Nellie Jackson Foundation predominantly funds domesticated animal organizations.

-This foundation supports seeing eye dogs and other service animals that work with people who have physical handicaps.
-But some funds also support wildlife protection and environmental conservation.
+This foundation supports seeing-eye dogs and other service animals that work with people who have physical handicaps.
+But it also supports wildlife protection and environmental conservation.